kyma-project/community/contributing/02-contributing.md

 See the [**Issues workflow**](/governance/#issues-workflow-issues-workflow) document for details on issues triage and processing workflow.

+> **NOTE:** Security - The community is relentless about Kyma security.
+To report a sensitive security issue, send an email with details directly to [kyma-security@googlegroups.com](mailto:kyma-security@googlegroups.com) instead of using a public issue tracker.

 ## Maintenance rules

 Every maintainer reviews each contribution according to the rules listed in this document.